 I have listed both versions because they both work different motor skills so you should try them both out.

-Musical statues is great for developing control of the body and strengthening it while “freezing” in mid-air.
+Musical Statues is great for developing control of the body and strengthening it while “freezing” in mid-air.
 It’s also a good first music game for toddlers.

 - Play music on a cd player or cell phone.